(Published in Orden Militaria Magazin No.60 of the German Order Collector Society; BDOS e.V.)

 for citizens

-The discriminative style, from today's point of view, of this order was deleted in 1864 (unofficially round 1856).
+From today's point of view, the discriminative style of segregation by the order was discontinued in 1864 (unofficially around 1856).

-The fact that Captain Baldock was very proud of his House Order, is proven by the miniature he bought.
+The fact that Captain Baldock was very proud of his House Order is proven by the miniature he bought.
 He hasn't worn it, as common in this time, on a barrette, but as a single piece on a golden needle.
-The miniature shows as the original knights cross the "E" (Ernst von Sachsen-Coburg-Gotha) and has the special medallion with the missing oak leaf wreath.
+The miniature shows the original knight's cross, the "E" (Ernst von Sachsen-Coburg-Gotha), and has the special medallion with the missing oak leaf wreath.

 It clearly states that Captain Baldock was awarded the Ernestine House Order Knight Cross 1st Class for Foreigners on September 20, 1836.
-Well after the above written theory.
 The document also shows the actual reason for the award of this order decoration.
-He was awarded the decoration for of courage in preventing some danger from Prince Ferdinand.
+He was awarded the decoration for courage in preventing danger from Prince Ferdinand.

 © A. Schulze Ising, II/99

-Following is a first type for foreigners awarded from more then one of the three houses:
+Following is the first type for foreigners when awarded by more than one of the three Saxon houses:

-Obviously the letter on the upper cross arm is missing that would normally indicate the principality awarded the decoration.
-Awards granted by Prince Friedrich of Saxe-Altenburg would show an "F", those awarded by Prince Bernhard of Saxe-Meinigen a "B" and those made by Prince Ernst of Saxe-Coburg-Gotha an "E".
-Based on observations of market activities over the past decades it becomes evident that the Coburg Gotha pieces are the more common ones, while pieces with "F" or "B' almost never surface.
+The letter on the upper cross arm is missing, which would normally indicate the name of the head of the principality awarding the decoration.
+Awards granted by Prince Friedrich of Saxe-Altenburg would show an "F", those awarded by Prince Bernhard of Saxe-Meinigen a "B", and those made by Prince Ernst of Saxe-Coburg-Gotha an "E".
+Based on observations of market activities over the past decades, it becomes evident that the Coburg Gotha pieces are the more common ones, while pieces with "F" or "B' seldom surface.

 click to enlarge